7 minutes

 2. Skin care (fragrance-free care after washing your face),

-What I find particularly fascinating is the connection between skin and nutrition.
-According to the latest findings, the skin and intestines seem to be more closely connected than was assumed a few years ago.
-In addition to a disturbed skin microbiome, some people with skin diseases also have an altered composition of the intestinal microbiome, with some species present in increased numbers and others in reduced numbers compared to people with healthy skin.
-Our daily diet is considered to be an important factor influencing the intestinal microbiome.
-Clinical studies are currently investigating whether dietary influences on the intestinal microbiome can have positive effects on the skin.
+What fascinates me personally is the connection between skin and nutrition.
+According to recent findings, the skin and gut seem to be more closely connected than previously thought.
+For example, some people with skin diseases have not only a disrupted skin microbiome but also an altered composition of their gut microbiome, with some species present in increased numbers and others in decreased numbers compared to people with healthy skin.Our daily diet is considered a key influence on the gut microbiome.
+Clinical studies are currently investigating whether dietary influences on the gut microbiome can have positive effects on the skin.

-Probiotics : living microorganisms that provide health benefits to the body.
+ProbioticsLive microorganisms that provide health benefits to the body.
 These include, for example, so-called lactic acid bacteria and bifidobacteria.
-These can be created by fermenting food (sauerkraut, miso, kimchi, kombucha).
+These can be produced through the fermentation of foods (sauerkraut, miso, kimchi, kombucha).
 They can also be taken as supplements.
-Previous studies with acne patients showed, for example, that taking probiotics over several weeks can improve the skin's appearance and that corresponding markers in the blood and tissue can change positively.
-1
+Previous studies with acne patients have shown, for example, that taking probiotics over several weeks can improve the skin's appearance and positively change corresponding markers in the blood and tissue.1

-Prebiotics : Food components that the body cannot break down, but whose consumption promotes the growth and activity of intestinal organisms.
+Prebiotics: Food components that the body cannot break down, but whose consumption promotes the growth and activity of intestinal organisms.
 These include, for example, starch in potatoes and whole grains and pectin in fruits and vegetables.

 sources